 Two statements from the South-south:

-One by the elderly people, they said this time around there would be no secession.
+One of the elderly people, they said this time around there would be no secession.
 And again, the youth made the same statement; such encouragement,”

 2) “…IPOB is just like a dot in a circle.
 Even if they want to exit, they’ll have no access to anywhere.
 And the way they are spread all over the country, having businesses and properties.
 I don’t think IPOB knows what they are talking about.”
 He used IPOB to describe Ndi-Igbo.

-As usual, we have rushed to kill the messenger (Buhari) instead of channeling our strengths in dissecting his message.
-Since Ndi-Igbo are particularly concerned about the “dot in a circle” statement, here is my opinion.
+As usual, we rushed to kill the messenger (Buhari) instead of channelling our strengths in dissecting his message.
+Since Ndi-Igbo is particularly concerned about the “dot in a circle” statement, here is my opinion.

 Buhari’s "a dot in a circle" statement could mean anything.